julelang/jule/README.md

 Then, a call is made from Jule and the result of the function is written to the command line.

 <h2 id="future-changes">Future Changes</h2>
-JuleC is in early development and currently, it can only be built from source.
+JuleC is in early development and currently does not have a stable version yet.
 However, despite being in the early development stage, many algorithms (<a href="https://github.com/julelang/jule/tree/master/std">see the standard library</a>) can be successfully implemented.
 However, Jule's compiler is bootstrapped.
 The reference compiler, JuleC, is developed with Pure Jule.